In swipe at Trump, China tells U.N. tariffs could plunge world into recession

 “They may even plunge the world into recession.”

-In successive round of tit-for-tat tariffs between the United States and China have levied punitive duties on hundreds of billions of each other’s goods, roiling financial markets and threatening global growth.
+In successive rounds of tit-for-tat tariffs, the United States and China have levied punitive duties on hundreds of billions of dollars of each other’s goods, roiling financial markets and threatening global growth.

-A new round of high-level talks between the two sides is expected in Washington in the first half of October.
+A new round of high-level talks between the world’s two largest economies is expected in Washington in the first half of October.

 Wang’s remarks, unusually pointed for a Chinese diplomat, coincided with word that the Trump administration is considering radical new financial pressure tactics on Beijing, including the possibility of delisting Chinese companies from U.S. stock exchanges.